 Check for Tampering

 When you approach a debit card reader, check for obvious signs of tampering near the card reader.
-If something, such as the color or material, looks different, or if anything else doesn’t look quite right, don’t use that card reader.
+If the color or material of the reader looks different, or if anything else doesn’t look quite right, don’t use that card reader.
 If the keyboard doesn’t feel right–too thick, perhaps–there may be a PIN-snatching overlay, so don’t use it.

 Don’t see any visual differences?
-Push on everything.
+Pull and push on everything.
 Card readers don’t typically have jiggling or loose parts.
-Pull at protruding parts like the card reader.
 See if the keyboard is securely attached and just one piece.
 Does anything move when you wiggle it?

 Think Through Your Steps